ChasTechProjects/Debian64Pi-old/README.md

 *Snaps can be installed after installing snapd.

 ## Desktop Environment
-Currently, an image with the MATE desktop is available from the Releases section of this page.
+Currently, images with the MATE and XFCE desktop environments are available from the Releases section of this page.
 I plan on releasing images pre-loaded with the following desktop environments in the future:

 *LXDE

 *LXQT

 *KDE Plasma

-*XFCE

 ## Troubleshooting